 Page 4 of the guidance explains the effect of the Act in everyday terms.
 Page 5 identifies the signs that are protected by the legislation.
 Page 6 explains what is likely to be regarded as representing a connection and also what is not.
 That is supplemented by a useful appendix of examples of permitted and prohibited usage on pages 12, 13 and 14.
 Page 10 explains how to obtain authorization to represent a connection with the games.
 Further information is supplied in the No Marketing Rights Protocol.

-Anyone wishing to discuss this article or any of the matters mentioned may call me on 020 7404 5252 or send me a message through my contact page.
+Anyone wishing to discuss this article or association rights in general may call me on 020 7404 5252 or send me a message through this form.